-Ji Xiang Confectionery started its business from a kitchen in a HDB flat.
-This family run business started out selling only two flavours, peanut and sweet bean paste, to provision shops an hawker around the neighbourhood.
-Their hand made Ang ku kung soon garnered them a loyal following, which led to the setup of their space at Everton Park in 1988.
+Ji Xiang Confectionery started its business from a kitchen in a HDB flat located at Everton.
+This family run business started out selling only two flavours, peanut and sweet bean paste, to provision shops and hawker around the neighbourhood.
+Their hand made Ang ku kueh soon garnered them a loyal following, which led to the setup of their space at Everton Park in 1988.
 Since then, JIxiang Confectionery (吉祥食品, ‘吉’ ‘meaning Luck and ‘祥’ meaning prosperity) has been a mainstay at Block 1 Everton Park and commonly known to customers as Everton Park Ang ku kueh.

 Till today, Mr Toh, is still the resident towkay of the business while his wife continues to be the chief baker.

 Business for Mr Toh started out in 1985 by selling only two flavours, peanut and sweet bean paste, to itinerant stalls and hawkers around the area.

 IT’S NOT JUST LUCK (吉) THAT LEADS TO PROSPERITY (祥) HOW JI XIANG STANDS OUT FROM THE REST

 While some heritage hawkers abide by strict secrets and guidelines to their craft, Ji Xiang has over the years, managed to balance keeping up with the times while ensuring that quality is ultimately still the key element in their product.
 One such factor is the insistence of filling and moulding the ang ku kuehs by hand to ensure that the skin remains the right thickness and chewiness.